 My own experience tells me that there is a special inner peace that comes from being self-sufficient.
 I experienced that myself last year when our power went out for an extended period.
 Others that I talk to also tell me that they too find great joy in the simple things in life that do not rely on excessive consumerism.

-Taking baby steps toward self sufficiency while doing thing that you enjoy will help you get closer to and independent lifestyle more quickly than you can imagine.
+Taking baby steps toward self sufficiency while doing things that you enjoy will help you get closer to an independent lifestyle more quickly than you can imagine.

 Enjoy your next adventure through common sense and thoughtful preparation!

 Spotlight Item: Some may think it is radical but the idea of becoming self-sufficient in an alternate domicile is fascinating to me.
 I am actually thinking about this as a retirement option since I had no idea ex-pats had it so good, even if they only spend part of the year in their secondary location.
 If you have any interest at all in this, check out The New Five Flags (especially module #1 and #3 which get in to establishing a residence in a second country as well as the nitty gritty of where why and how).

 Bargain Bin: Survival is all about learning to fend for yourself and food self-sufficiency is at the top of everyone’s list.

 Canning: If you are interested in learning how to can and want the basics, the bible is the USDA Home Canning Guide.
 I have compiled all of the various sections into a single document and made it available for download here or if you prefer, you can download the individual sections at the USDA site.

 Solar Dehydrator: Want to learn more about how you go about dehydrating crops?
 Here is a free download on Solar Dehydrator technologies including how to dry fruits an vegetables.